Donald Kerr

-Donald MacLean Kerr, Jr. (born April 8, 1939) served as the Principal Deputy Director of National Intelligence from 2007 to 2009.
+Donald MacLean Kerr, Jr. (April 8, 1939 – July 13, 2025) was an American politician who served as the Principal Deputy Director of National Intelligence from 2007 to 2009.
 He was confirmed by the U.S. Senate on Thursday, October 4, 2007.
 In March 2009, he received the National Intelligence Distinguished Service Medal.

 From 2005 to 2007, he was the director of the National Reconnaissance Office and served as the Assistant to the Secretary of the Air Force for Intelligence Space Technology.
 He was sworn into that position in July 2005 by Secretary of Defense Donald Rumsfeld and Director of National Intelligence John Negroponte.
 Prior to his position at the NRO, he was Deputy Director of Science and Technology at the Central Intelligence Agency from 2001 to 2005.

 Prior to that, he was an assistant director of the FBI in charge of the Laboratory Division from 1997 to 2001.
 His earlier government service was with the Department of Energy (DOE), first in Las Vegas as deputy manager of Nevada Operations and subsequently in Washington, D.C., as the Deputy Assistant Secretary and Acting Assistant Secretary for Defense Programs and later for Energy Technology.

 From 1979 to 1985, Kerr served as the fourth director of the Los Alamos National Laboratory (LANL).
 Prior to becoming director, he conducted and led LANL research in high altitude weapons effects, nuclear test detection and analysis, weapons diagnostics, ionospheric physics, and alternative energy programs.
 Kerr was nominated to be Principal Deputy Director of National Intelligence by President George W. Bush on Wednesday, July 11, 2007.
 According to Congressional Quarterly, the Senate Select Committee on Intelligence on Tuesday, September 18, 2007, by a vote of 12-3, reported out the nomination of Kerr to serve as Principal Deputy Director of National Intelligence.

 Kerr held several executive positions in the private sector, including executive vice president and director at Information Systems Laboratories, Inc., corporate executive vice president, and director at Science Applications International Corporation, and president and director of EG&G, Inc. He currently serves on the board of directors for Caliburn International, a military contractor that also oversees operations for Homestead Temporary Shelter for Unaccompanied Children.

 Kerr was educated at Cornell University, receiving his BSEE in 1963, MS in Microwave Electronics in 1964, and Ph.D. in plasma physics in 1966 for "Electronic Properties of the Penning Discharge Plasma."

 A fellow of the American Physical Society and the American Association for the Advancement of Science, Kerr has published frequently on nuclear weapons efforts, national security and arms control, energy technology, and ionospheric research.
 He has received several awards for his public service, including the CIA Distinguished Intelligence Medal and the DOE Outstanding Service Award.
 He serves as Chairman of The MITRE Corporation Board of Trustees, and he serves on the board of directors of U.S. Space LLC, and the advisory board of MIT Lincoln Laboratory.."